umaridu/bicep/README.md

 2. Clone the repository to your local machine
 3. Create a branch with a name that can easily help us to identify you (i.e. include your name in branch name)
 4. Fix any errors in the current code (there are 2 errors)
-5. Amend the code so that the website is no longer available over public internet but only accessible from the network 10.128.0.0/26
+5. Amend the code so that the website is no longer available over public internet but only accessible from the network 10.128.1.0/24
 6. Enable infrastructure encryption for the Storage Account which hosts the website
 7. Once all of the above tasks are done, create a pull request to merge your changes into the main branch.
 Your pull request will be reviewed by the assessors.

 Notes:
-- It is assumed that you have an existing GitHub account, if you don’t, please create one for the purpose of completing the task
+- It is assumed that you have an existing GitHub account, if you don't, please create one for the purpose of completing the task
 - Completing all of the tasks should not take more than 1 hour
 - You are not required to provide a deployed solution, only the code will be assessed